zhengxinzx/zhengxinzx.github.io/content/posts/kubernetes_dns.md

 ---
-title: "Understand DNS in Kubernetes"
+title: "What is DNS and how it works in Kubernetes"
-date: 2024-03-03
+date: 2024-03-17
-description: "DNS in Kubernetes is a built-in service that allows you to discover other services using the DNS protocol.
-In this article, we will understand how DNS works in Kubernetes and how to use it to discover other services."
+description: "This post describe how DNS works, with real examples of nslookup, and explain the details of DNS resolution within Kubernetes."
-tags: [Kubernetes, Networking]
+tags: [Kubernetes, Networking, DNS]
 ---
-## Overview
+## What is DNS

+DNS, which is short for **domain name system** was designed aim to solve a simple but critical problem in computer networking: how to translate human-friendly domain names into IP addresses.